PeterUpfold/pfsense-reset-routing-hack/README.md

 Instead of having to perform the aforementioned process in the UI, the shell script can be added into **/usr/local/etc/rc.d**.
 It calls the PHP file which waits 3 minutes for the OpenVPN link to be up, then performs the same process as clicking **Apply Changes** within the GUI.

+## PFSense 2.5.0

+Maybe also need to
+    route add vpn-ip/32 wan-dg

 ## Licence

 Licensed under the Apache License version 2.0.
 See the `LICENSE` file.